 Growing up, I thought they had a weird texture and I went through a phase where I really didn’t like them.
 Tristan has the same texture issue so he just squishes it around his place at the table and doesn’t actually eat them yet.
 But as I’ve gotten older I’ve come to appreciate this odd fruit.

 Everyone knows you can either eat them plain or let them “go bad” to make banana bread, but they are actually quite the versatile fruit.
 Did you know you can use them as egg replacements?
 Use one ripe and mashed banana to replace an egg in a recipe.
-This is especially helpful if anyone is trying to “vegan-ize” old favorite recipes, like this woman did.
+This is especially helpful if anyone is trying to “vegan-ize” old favorite recipes.